raphaelbruno/position-classification/README.md

 # Cover Carousel
 A position classification by color.

-In this project you are be able to classify positions in cavas by color using Machine Learn, there is a file to train in data folder, or you can train your own data by adding some points in screen.
+In this project you are be able to classify positions in canvas by color using Machine Learn.
+There is a file to train in data folder, or you can train your own data by adding some points in screen.

+After teaching the software, you get in "Predict Mode", in this mode, the software make some guess based on mouse position and painting the spots.

 ![preview](preview.png)